-325. This Harmony which consists of four different Sounds, has consequently, three Inversions, besides its direct form of 3d, 5th, and 7th, just described.
+325. This Harmony, which consists of four different Sounds, has, consequently, three Inversions, besides its direct form of 3d, 5th, and 7th, just described.

-326. I. The Chord of the Fifth and Sixth, is the first Inversion of the Dominant Seventh, when the lowest Note becomes the Third of the Root.
+326. I. The Chord of the Fifth and Sixtb, is the first Inversion of the Dominant Seventh, when the lowest Note becomes the Third, of the Root.
 In Thorough Base, it is expressed by a $5^$ under a 6 (to which the Third is understood,) and, in practice, the Octave of the Base Note is omitted.

-\ It is often usual to omit the six, and to express this Chord by a five singly, with the stroke through it, thus, 5 like the sharp 6 (Art.
-297; ) and, as his always implies the flat Fifth (Art.
-163) the Sixth and the Third are consequently understood.
+\ It is often usual to omit the six, and to express this Chord by a five singly, with the stroke through it, thus $\mathbf{\sharp}$ , like the sharp $\mathfrak{F}$ (Art.
+297, p.
+155;) and, as this always implies the flat Fifth (Art.
+163, p.
+96,) the Sixth and the Third are consequently understood.
 This Inversion is employed in the Hailstone Chorus (Israel in Egypt.) and finishes the Sequence of Sixths, to the words, "ran along upon the ground."